Education for Our Times

 More on Beyond Boundaries

 Beyond Boundaries is designed to awaken the full use of our human capacities.
-The curriculum offers a broad variety of educational material and experiential opportunities—from primitive fire making to the study of bird language, story-telling to hide-tanning, tracking to rainwater harvesting, gardening to ecological restoration, landscape design methodology to processes for community resiliency, peacemaking to tending the wild, game-playing to grief removal, natural building to natural life-cycles, and more.
-From inner tracking to an enhanced outer awareness, it is a living diversity of material woven into a cultural fabric for three days every week.
-All aspects of the program are aimed at enhancing awareness, acquiring skills, cultivating the self, and awakening connection.
+The curriculum offers a broad variety of educational material and experiential opportunities—from fire making to the study of bird language, storytelling to hide-tanning, tracking to rainwater harvesting, gardening to ecological restoration, landscape design methodology to processes for community resiliency, peacemaking to tending the wild, game-playing to grief tending, natural building to natural life-cycles, and more.
+From inner tracking to an enhanced outer awareness, it is a living diversity of material woven into a cultural fabric.
+All aspects of the program are aimed at enhancing awareness, skill building, cultivating the self, and awakening connection.
 It’s a transformative journey, aimed at reinvigorating the tools and practices needed to help instill a resilient future for all.

 What’s in a name?